Oil surges after lower than expected U.S. inventory rise

 That build was below expectations for a 4.1 million barrel rise in a Reuters survey of analysts.

-The more heavily traded June Brent LCOM5 rallied $3.51 to settle at $63.32 and pushed its premium to May Brent LCOc1-LCOc2 to $3.37 intraday.
+The more heavily traded June Brent rallied $3.51 to settle at $63.32 and pushed its premium to May Brent to $3.37 intraday.

 Both Brent and U.S. crude pushed above their 100-day moving averages on Tuesday.